Qin Shi Huang: Names

 Following his elevation as emperor, both Zheng's personal name 政 and possibly its homophone 正 (Note: That both were forbidden has been the general understanding of historians but Beck cites numerous sources from the era employing the latter character in support of the argument that it was not forbidden until the reign of the Second Emperor of Qin.) became taboo.
 (Note: His father's name also became taboo, prompting references to Chu to be replaced by its original name "Jing" (荆).)
-The First Emperor also arrogated the first-person pronoun 朕 for his exclusive use, and in 212 BC began calling himself The Immortal Others were to address him as "Your Majesty" in person and "Your Highness" (上) in writing.
+The First Emperor also arrogated the first-person pronoun 朕 for his exclusive use, and in 212 BC began calling himself "The Immortal".
+Others were to address him as "Your Majesty" in person and "Your Highness" in writing.